Kydinhvan/Obsidian_note/Comp Eng/Pset/Pset 1.md

 > - What’s special about ROM in this context?
 > - Could security or stability be compromised if the boot process were modified?

+## ANS
+1. It is a paradox because you need the program to be loaded in the memory to be executed.
+However when a computer powered on, there is nothing in the memory to be executed.
+This create the paradox
+2. The firmware is a special program that get loaded into RAM to be executed by CPU from a dedicated ROM.
+Because ROM is non-volatile and is hardwired, its instructions are **always available** at startup.
+The BIOS starts by initializing and preparing attached hardware devices so that it is ready to be used by OS.
+It then locate the **bootloader**  from disk, load and start the **OS kernel** by copying it into RAM.
+Lastly, it hand over control to kernel.
+3. When Kernel get loaded into RAM, it takes over the booting process with the system in kernel mode.
+It continue to set up by initiating drivers, managing memory by setting up page table, handle any interrupts.
+Afterwards, it will loads the rest of the OS and goes into user mode.
+4. If boot process was tampered with or failed
+	- If the firmware can't locate a valid bootloader or kernel, the system might get stuck or display errors.
+	- If an attacker replaces the bootloader or kernel with malicious code, they can bypass security checks and hide from antivirus tools entirely since they load first
+	- If the kernel image is damaged or incompatible, the system may crash or reboot in a loop.

+---
+# Why We Need Both Kernel and Drivers?